-So far he has completed seven large paintings for the series, each Oil on Canvas 135 x 60cm.
-He has painted Paddy Considine who chose Randle McMurphy from One Flew Over the Cuckoo's Nest, Matt Lucas as Don Lockwood from Singin' In The Rain, Warwick Davis who chose Philip Marlow, Michael Sheen as Max from Maurice Sendack's Where The Wild Things Are, Olivia Colman as Bess from Breaking the Waves, Gugu Mbatha-Raw as Cleopatra and Mark Gatiss as The Phantom of The Opera.
-Joe is aiming for 12 paintings for this series, which will be exhibited as a major London exhibition when all the paintings are complete.
+There are 10 large scale portraits in the series, each Oil on Canvas 135 x 60cm.
+He has painted Paddy Considine who chose Randle McMurphy from One Flew Over the Cuckoo's Nest, Matt Lucas as Don Lockwood from Singin' In The Rain, Warwick Davis who chose Philip Marlow, Michael Sheen as Max from Maurice Sendack's Where The Wild Things Are, Olivia Colman as Bess from Breaking the Waves, Gugu Mbatha-Raw as Cleopatra, Mark Gatiss as The Phantom of The Opera, John Simm as Deckard from Blade Runner, Charlie Cox as Buster Keaton and Eleanor Tomlinson as Hilt from The Great Escape.

-Each piece also has an accompanying black & white acrylic study, which are available as limited edition prints from the online shop - umbracoJOESIMPSON.bigcartel.com
+Each piece also has an accompanying black & white acrylic study, which are available as limited edition prints from the online shop - joesimpson.bigcartel.com

 Joe meets up with each actor and discuss their ideas about the role, why they choose it and how the finished piece might look.
 He take original photographs of the actors in costume, and uses these as references to create the painting with an imagined background and setting, like a film still from a film that doesn't exist.
 A documentary is being filmed about the project by Saffron Cherry TV.